wpswings/woo-refund-and-exchange-lite/readme.txt

 * Create a dedicated mailing system for refund management
 * Add predefined elements in email content with shortcodes
 * Communicate with customers through messages and Emails
+* Admin can add shortcode for order_id in the emails to track down the customer from whom refund and exchange request is made

 == WHAT’S INCLUDED IN OUR FREE RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE PLUGIN ==